sJohnsonStoever/redditPostArchiver/README.md

 **a script written in Python**

-**Dependencies:** [PRAW](https://github.com/praw-dev/praw), [snudown](https://github.com/reddit/snudown), Python 2.7 (Python 3.x not supported since snudown doesn't work in 3.x)
+**Dependencies:** [PRAW](https://github.com/praw-dev/praw) (Version 2+), [snudown](https://github.com/reddit/snudown), Python 2.7 (Python 3.x not supported since snudown doesn't work in 3.x)

 ## Quick Start ##

 Navigate to the folder with archive.py and run the script.
 An html file will be written into that same folder.
-To choose what post is to be archived simply change the post id on line 14 of the script.
+To choose what post is to be archived simply provide the post ID as an argument to the script (e.g., `./archiver 15zmjl`).

 ## Motivation ##